jimmyliu1326/nextflow_training/README.md

 - NF-CORE template

 ## Running the tutorial
-This tutorial was powered by **GitHub Codespace** to provision a common environment for all trainees and others to follow along and collaborate.
+This tutorial is powered by **GitHub Codespace** to provision a common environment for all trainees and others to follow along and collaborate.
 The environment is pre-installed with Nextflow, Conda and VSCode, providing the necessary means to test out example workflows, as well as the workflows developed by the trainees themselves.

 Navigate to this link to launch the environment: https://github.com/codespaces/new/jimmyliu1326/nextflow_training?quickstart=1